Replicas of the Statue of Liberty: United Kingdom

+There used to be a 10 ft replica in the stairwell of bowling alley LA Bowl, in Warrington, England.
+Prior to that it was above the entrance of Liberty Street, a nearby restaurant.
+It is thought that this is now situated approximately 4 miles away on Mustard Lane in Croft.

 There is also a small replica located at RAF Lakenheath, England, at the base flag plaza, made from leftover copper from the original.

 North America

 Canada

 In Coquitlam, British Columbia a small replica stands on Delestre Avenue just east of North Road.
 The statue was removed in 2019 when the hotel behind it was demolished.